The Life and Times of Harold L. Ickes, 1874-1952

 If Ickes seemed to serve as the self-appointed conscience of the administration, he just as often functioned as its hatchet man.
 A master of political invective, he spared no challenger his razor tongue, not from the left—he diagnosed Huey Long as suffering from “halitosis of the intellect”—nor from the right, as he dressed down every Republican presidential candidate from Herbert Hoover to Wendell Willkie.

 Watkins explores Ickes’s turbulent personal life in great depth.
 His unhappy childhood with an alcoholic father in Altoona, Pennsylvania, set him on an extended spiral of depression that continued through his rocky first marriage.
-The infidelity and violence that punctuated that bond were nowhere evident in his scandalous 1938 remarriage to a woman nearly forty years his junior.
+The infidelity and violence that punctuated that bond were nowhere evident in his scandalous 1938 remarriage to a woman nearly 40 years his junior.
 As a senior citizen Ickes finally found domestic happiness, doting on his young wife and fathering a son and daughter.

 Yet it is another fruitful partnership—the one between Ickes and Roosevelt—that lies at the heart of Righteous Pilgrim .
 The two men were not always on good terms—Ickes regularly threatened to resign over bitter turf fights with FDR cronies like Harry Hopkins and Henry Wallace—but their mutual loyalty seemed to grow over the years.
-Roosevelt conspired to keep Ickes’s elopement to Ireland under wraps, wiring the newlyweds that ABILITY OF AMERICAN GOVERNMENT TO KEEP A SECRET FIRMLY ESTABLISHED FOR THE FIRST TIME IN HISTORY .
+Roosevelt conspired to keep Ickes’s elopement to Ireland under wraps, wiring the newlyweds that ABILITY OF AMERICAN GOVERNMENT TO KEEP A SECRET FIRMLY ESTABLISHED FOR THE FIRST TIME IN HISTORY.
 And in a touching coda to their friendship, Roosevelt again refused Ickes’s resignation after his 1944 election with a plea that “we must see this thing out together.”

 Harold L. Ickes would do just that, becoming the only member of Roosevelt’s original cabinet to stay for the duration of his Presidency.
-Despite the candor and evenhandedness of this big, satisfying biography, it is clear Watkins’s affection for his subject is surpassed only by his knowledge of him.
+Despite the candor and evenhandedness of this big, satisfying biography, it is clear that Watkins’s affection for his subject is surpassed only by his knowledge of him.